 - The "Fool's Gold" spell makes copper coins look like gold, but it fails when the false gold touches iron.

 - Depending on the edition, demons that could normally only be harmed by magical weapons could also be harmed by iron weapons.

 - 3e+ has Cold Iron as a special material (like mithril or adamantine) for metal weapons.
 The rule of thumb is that you need this to harm (or at least, do full harm) to Fey or chaotic outsiders.
 The downside?
-It's one of the flimsier special metals (although just as strong as steel), and there's a static price that must be payed in order to enchant it, doubling the price of the the lowliest weapon enhancement (at least in 3e based systems).
+It's one of the flimsier special metals (although just as strong as steel), and there's a static price that must be paid in order to enchant it, doubling the price of the lowliest weapon enhancement (at least in 3e based systems).
 Still, it's arguably one of the best special materials for weapons.
 Fluff-wise, the Dungeon Master's Guide for 3E explains it as a special form of iron that is mined deep underground and cold-worked to preserve its properties.

 - Even as early as 2nd Edition, some undead took double damage from cold iron weapons.

 - In 5E, Druids can't wear armour or shields made of metal, though they can wear some varieties of heavier armour which are open to Loophole Abuse (for example, ring mail could be held together with horn or bone rings instead of iron ones, shields could be made of dragonscale or tortoise shell instead of steel, etc.).
 It sounds like game design stupidity until Fridge Brilliance kicks in; many of the Druid's spells and abilities, such as Conjure Animals, rely on communion with fey magic.